archiveAradhya/archiveAradhya/README.md

 Hi there 👋

-Nice meeting you, I'm Mishal/Aradhya!
+Nice meeting you, I'm Aradhya!
+You can also recognise me as Mishal!

 🔭 I’m currently working on web development projects
 💬 Ask me about HTML, CSS, JavaScript, React and Vercel
-📫 How to reach me: mishalseries@gmail.com  and archivearadhya@gmail.com
+📫 How to reach me: mishalseries@gmail.com  and archivearadhya@gmail
 😄 Pronouns: He/Him
 ⚡ Fun fact: I build cool projects and deploy them online